alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

 Many economical time series exhibit some form of deterministic trend and seasonality.
-Our aim is to either estimate and substract or eliminate both components from the time series.
+Our aim is to either estimate and subtract or eliminate both components from the time series.
 If the remainder turns out to be stationary we can use e.g. ARMA models to learn more about the underlying short term dependencies.

 We start by downloading a time series with a strong seasonal pattern.

 `@instructions`
-- Load the `quantmod` and the `forecast` package.
+- Load the `quantmod`.
 - Download the time series of construction supplies (not seasonally adjusted) from `FRED` and assign it to the variable `con_supply`.
-- Visualize the Data (if you want to use `autoplot()` make sure to load the required package).
+- Visualize the Data using.

 `@hint`